joannakl/ossd_s20/activities/git_rebase.markdown

     ```
     git rebase master
     ```
-    If there are conflicts and alternative ways to resolve them, explore different ways and what happens in each.
+    If there are conflicts and alternative ways to resolve them, explore different ways and what happens in each.<br>
     Were your answers/guesses correct?
 If anything strange happened, try to decide if it makes sense and describe your thinking.
 (This should be answered as a group.)